 Arranging crew changes is one of the biggest challenges and ‘safety dilemmas’ the shipping industry is currently facing.
 On the one hand, due to COVID-19 restrictions, large numbers of seafarers have had their contracts extended, unable to be relieved by a crew change after a long tour of duty.
 This situation is clearly unsustainable and severely affects the wellbeing and safety of seafarers and the safe operation of ships.
 On the other hand, crew changes can also increase the likelihood of introducing the novel coronavirus onboard ships.

-In order to facilitate the safe rotation of seafarers as well as help protect the health of the general public during the Covid-19 pandemic, the global shipping industry and national governments must adopt the crew change protocols set out in IMO Circular Letter No. 4204/Add.14 and other health guidances such as:
+In order to facilitate the safe rotation of seafarers as well as help protect the health of the general public during the COVID-19 pandemic, the global shipping industry and national governments must adopt the crew change protocols set out in IMO MSC.1/Circ.1636 and other health guidances such as: